HenryK23/JuraAPI/README.md

 If you want to run this on your own device you will need to use the EF tools to create a new migration and update database I believe although I am not sure.

+If database doesnt work I also added with the controller an option to just use a list - it works the exact same as the database.

 If you find that the database is empty you can use this query string to fill it:

 INSERT INTO Notes (Id, Title, Description, DueDate)